wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 which reflected "All Microsoft all the time" using proprietary "pickle" (pkl) model files.
 <a target="_blank" href="https://www.coursera.org/learn/predictive-modelling-azure-machine-learning-studio/home/welcome">Classes referencing it</a> are now obsolete.

-<a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">LAB</a> references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> goes into implementing a Machine Learning Solution with Databricks
+<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning in Azure Synapse Analytics.

-<a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/exams/dp-203">DP-203 Data Engineering on Microsoft Azure</a> goes into how to use machine learning in Synapse Analytics.
+<a target="_blank" href="https://microsoftlearning.github.io/dp-090-databricks-ml/">LAB</a> references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-090-databricks-ml">DP-090</a> goes into implementing a Machine Learning Solution with Databricks.

 <a target="_blank" href="https://www.coursera.org/learn/developing-ai-applications-azure">
 Coursera video course: Developing AI Applications on Azure</a>